History of Frisbee and Disc Sports in Canada

 Frisbee and Disc Sports Timeline for Canada.

-1970–Queen’s Park, Toronto, first designed object hole disc golf course and freestyle play.
-One of three known first object disc golf courses (the beginning of modern disc golf and freestyle)
+1970–Queen’s Park, Toronto, object hole disc golf course and freestyle play.

-1972–Ken Westerfield and Jim Kenner approach Irwin Toy with their idea of promoting the Frisbee.
+1972–Ken Westerfield and Jim Kenner approached Irwin Toy with their idea of promoting the Frisbee.
 Ken and Jim become the first touring Frisbee Professionals.

-1972–1985–The Canadian Open Frisbee Championships, Toronto, introduced modern disc sports.
-Sponsors over the years include Molson, Orange Crush, Labatt, Roots, and Irwin.
+1972–1985 The Canadian Open Frisbee Championships introduced modern disc sports.
+Over the years, sponsors have included Molson Brewery, Orange Crush, Labatt, Roots, and Irwin.

-1974–1977–Molson Brewery hires Jim Kenner and Ken Westerfield to perform at universities and other events as the Molson Frisbee Team.
+1974–1977 Molson Brewery hired Jim Kenner and Ken Westerfield to perform half-time shows, as the Molson Frisbee Team, at university basketball games.

 1974–The Vancouver Open Frisbee Championships.
-Western Canada’s first Frisbee competitions.
+Kitsilano Beach and Stanley Park.

-1975–Irwin Toy creates the Canadian Frisbee Association to promote Frisbee sports.
+1975–Irwin Toy created the Canadian Frisbee Association to promote Frisbee sports.

-1975–Ultimate is introduced at the four big tournaments Octad, AFDO, WFC, and Canadian Open Frisbee Championships, Toronto.
+1975–Ultimate is introduced at the four big tournaments: Octad, American Flying Disc Open, World Frisbee Championships (Rose Bowl), and Canadian Open Frisbee Championships in Toronto.

 1975–1978–World Class signature Frisbee for Canada.

-1976–1977–First modern disc golf competitions in Canada – Canadian Open Frisbee Championships, Toronto Islands, and The Vancouver Open Frisbee Championships in British Columbia.
+1975–First modern disc golf competitions in Canada – Canadian Open Frisbee Championships, Toronto Islands, and the Vancouver Open Frisbee Championships in British Columbia.

 1977–1985–Several Frisbee show teams tour Canada with sponsors Orange Crush, Air Canada, Lee Jeans, and Labatt Brewing Company.

-1977-Ultimate is included with other NAS events at the Vancouver Open Frisbee Championships in Stanley Park.
+1977- Ultimate is included with scheduled NAS events at the Vancouver Open Frisbee Championships in Stanley Park.

 1978–Discraft manufactures the Sport Disc in London, Ontario.